 For Veterans applying for VA benefits for the first time, you must submit a copy of your DD 214 (discharge paperwork).
-This will provide your discharge status, along with your full name, social security number, branch of service, and dates for which you served.
+This will provide your discharge status, full name, social security number, branch of service, and dates for which you served.
 Honorable and general discharges qualify a Veteran for most VA benefits.

-Your eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Your eligibility for most VA benefits is based upon discharge from active military service under conditions other than dishonorable.
+Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, or Coast Guard or as a commissioned officer of the Public Health Service, the Environmental Services Administration, or the National Oceanic and Atmospheric Administration.

 Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
 Veterans in prison and parolees may be eligible for certain VA benefits.
 VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.

-*This information is accurate as of December 2019
+*This information is accurate as of December 2023

 Ohio Veteran Benefits